Laravel-Backpack/medialibrary-uploaders/readme.md

 - `toMediaCollection()`, `setName()`, `usingName()`, `setOrder()`, `toMediaCollectionFromRemote()` and `toMediaLibrary()` will throw an error if you manually try to call any of those in the closure.

 You can also have the collection configured in your model as explained in [Spatie Documentation](https://spatie.be/docs/laravel-medialibrary/v10/working-with-media-collections/defining-media-collections), in that case, you just need to pass the `collection` configuration key.
-But you are still able to configure all the other options including the `saving` callback.
+But you are still able to configure all the other options including the `whenSaving` callback.

 ```php
 // In your Model.php